jonhoo/cucache/benchmark/README.md

-Benchmarks were performed with [memtier_benchmark](https://github.com/RedisLabs/memtier_benchmark) on the same machine as the servers with all connections going over loopback.
+Benchmarks were performed with [memtier_benchmark](https://github.com/RedisLabs/memtier_benchmark) on the same machine as the servers with all connections going over loopback, and using Go tip.
 The exact parameters used can be seen in [bench.sh](bench.sh).
 Experimental results suggest that when a real network link is used, memcached and cucache perform roughly the same.
 When used across loopback, cucache scales better than memcached, though its absolute